Death Wish (1974 film): Development

 The film was based on Brian Garfield's 1972 novel of the same name.
 Garfield was inspired to use the theme of vigilantism following incidents in his personal life.
 In one incident, his wife's purse was stolen; in another, his car was vandalized.
 His initial thought each time was that he could kill "the son of a bitch" responsible.
 He later considered that these were primitive thoughts, contemplated in an unguarded moment.
 He then thought of writing a novel about a man who entered that way of thinking in a moment of rage and then never emerged from it.

 The original novel received favorable reviews but was not a bestseller.
 Garfield sold screen rights to both Death Wish and Relentless to the only film producers who approached him, Hal Landers and Bobby Roberts.
 He was offered the chance to write a screenplay adapting one of the two novels, and chose Relentless.
 He simply considered it the easier of the two to turn into a film.
 Wendell Mayes was then hired to write the screenplay for Death Wish.
 He preserved the basic structure of the novel and much of the philosophical dialogue.
 It was his idea to turn police detective Frank Ochoa into a major character of the film.

-His early drafts for the screenplay had different endings from the final one.
+Mayes' early drafts for the screenplay had different endings from the final one.
 In one, he followed an idea from Garfield.
-The vigilante confronts the three thugs who attacked his family and ends up dead at their hands.
-Ochoa discovers the dead man's weapon and considers following in his footsteps.
-In another, the vigilante is wounded and rushed to a hospital.
+Paul confronts the three thugs who attacked his family and ends up dead at their hands.
+Detective Frank Ochoa discovers the dead man's weapon and considers following in his footsteps.
+In another, Paul is wounded and rushed to a hospital.
 His fate is left ambiguous.
 Meanwhile, Ochoa has found the weapon and struggles with the decision to use it.
 His decision is left unclear.